MuratMUSTU/Alarm-Centric-RUL-Prognostics-MATLAB/data/README.md

-Data files used in this study.
+The dataset used in this study is publicly available from NASA C-MAPSS and is not redistributed within the repository due to licensing considerations.